 5 Quick and Easy Tips for Car Dealer Advertising Online

-While reading a release of Dealer Magazine last month, I noticed that there was a lot of concern with online advertising and how money was being lost, or investments were not producing returns.
+While reading a release of Dealer Magazine last month, I noticed that there was a lot of concern with online car dealer advertising and how money was being lost, or investments were not producing returns.
 I went looking to see what kind of advertising was online, and what I might change about it as a consumer.
 I came up with a couple quick, easy pointers that can help drive your online advertising.

 1. Don't over saturate.
 Something I do see a lot of on some bigger Facebook pages is a lot of posts focused on one specific product.
 Your social media pages need to reach out to everyone that you sell vehicles to, not just a few specific people who may want that product.
 With some marketing automation solutions, you can automatically target individual customers based on location, gender and age.

 2. Interact with your customers, don't just advertise.
 One thing that I noticed that was really cool was a contest on a social media page designed to do two things.
 First, it engaged the customers, even on a medium where people often expect that their messages will go unread.
 This will lead to more communication from your customers, and a better relationship.
 Second, social media posts also serve in this case to educate customers about specific parts or procedures related to their vehicles.
 Offering incentives for social media is also a good way to draw traffic.

 3. Offer surveys and questionnaires.
 I noticed while scrolling through a Facebook page for a prominent company that one of their new releases was being received quite poorly.
 When they posted new concept vehicles, they were met with a bit of skepticism from some customers because of previously undelivered concepts.
 Post automated surveys ahead of time to gauge customer interest.
 Your marketing department might think something will succeed, but the consumers are the bottom line.
 They determine your success or failure, so consult them too.